Monistat & Miconazole Nitrate For Hair Growth

 My hair did not seem to grow any faster than it normally does without the Monistat cream.
 I also noticed consistent itching along my scalp and a slight sensation of burning (I did not use the pepper combo).

-I also experienced low grade headaches which I had not previously experienced.
+I also experienced low grade headaches that I had not previously experienced.
 I think this method of scalp treatment could definitely be a problem for anyone with a history of migraine, sinus or chronic headaches.
-I also noticed a slight redness along my scalp, an on again/off again tenderness and a ringing in my ears right after I applied the mixture.
+I also noticed a slight redness along my scalp, an on again/off again tenderness, and a ringing in my ears right after I applied the mixture.

 I am assuming that the ringing in my ears was because the cream was impacting my sinus cavity in some manner.

 My conclusion?
 My scalp is already as yeast free as it can be due to my extended use of daily anti-yeast internal supplementation.